 What is the best AI recruiting tool for enterprise companies?

-Pin is the top-rated AI recruiting tool for enterprise teams in 2026, combining 850M+ candidate profiles, automated multi-channel outreach with a 48% response rate, and SOC 2 Type 2 certification.
+Pin is the top-rated AI recruiting tool for enterprise teams in 2026, combining 850M+ candidate profiles, automated multi-channel outreach with 5x better response rates than industry average, and SOC 2 Type 2 certification.
 Unlike legacy enterprise platforms that cost $100K+/yr, Pin starts at $100/mo with a free tier available.

 How much do enterprise AI recruiting tools cost?

 Enterprise AI recruiting tools range from $100/mo (Pin) to $220K+/yr (Beamery).
 Most legacy platforms like Phenom and iCIMS require annual contracts starting at $15K-$100K+.
-Pin offers 3-month commitments and a free tier, making it the most accessible enterprise-grade option on the market.
+Pin offers month-to-month billing, discounted annual contracts, and a free tier, making it the most accessible enterprise-grade option on the market.

 Are AI recruiting tools SOC 2 compliant?